-You may have recently received an E-mail from PayPal notifying you of PayPal integration changes that will impact your ability to accept and process payments as PayPal production endpoints will only support TLS 1.2 starting on June 30, 2017.
+You may have recently received an E-mail from PayPal notifying you of PayPal integration changes that will impact your ability to accept and process payments as PayPal production endpoints will only support TLS 1.2 starting on June 1, 2018.
+This had previously been scheduled for June 2017.

 Do I need to take any action?

-If you are using Instant SOLO Server Shared or Dedicated URL, no action is needed – our servers as well as Instant SOLO Server are compatible with this change.
+If you are using SOLO Server Shared or Dedicated URL, no action is needed – our servers are compatible with this change.

 If you are providing your own hosting for SOLO Server, action may be required.